filipefigcorreia/guidelines-for-thesis-writing/README.md

 ### Setting the methods (the "how")

+* *Choose the most appropriate research methods.* There's an entire range of different methods that you can employ.
+The [ACM Empirical Standards](https://www2.sigsoft.org/EmpiricalStandards/docs/standards) provides a comprehensive list, including the applicability context for each method, and checklists of the most important aspects to take into account.

 * *Clearly describe the design of your study(ies).* Always present the logical structure of your study, ideally with a visual diagram illustrating the steps and their expected outcomes.
 This helps the reader understand how the different parts of the methodology fit together.

 ### Reporting the results

 * *Beware the use of the term "significant".* I usually reserve its use for statistically proven findings (e.g., p-value < 0.05) to avoid ambiguity.

 ## Preparing a research poster